grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (But nobody _saw_ Owen die...)

-Chips stood at the foot of the control room ladder looking up at Percy through the hatch.
+Chips stood at the foot of the control room ladder looking up at Percy through the hatch, her face bathed in the red light of the control room.
 "Fuck you," she said softly.
-"The fuckin' judges in hell will hold you for eternity for that, Percy."
+"The judges in hell will condemn you to an eternity for your actions this day, Percy."
 Chips turned and disappeared towards the stern of the boat.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Nobody else said anything.
 Percy spat.
 "Flood the fucking dive tanks!"

 Hemi reached over to the tank trim panel and opened valves that let more water into the boat.
 Throughout the whole of the _Prospect_ huge volumes of water poured into the ballast tanks as air was displaced up pipes and vented out above them in streams of bubbles.
-Percy flipped the lights from white to red.

 "Set the planes down steep," said Hemi, "full power to the electric motors.
 Drive us down as fast as possible."
 Gregory pushed the main throttles all the way forward, and the hum of the electric motors rose up around them mixing with the sound of water rushing in to fill the boat.
-The rows of smaller dials showing the tank-fill statuses within their pitted chrome casings --- one with a cracked glass face --- all rose evenly and quickly.
+The rows of smaller dials showing the tank-fill statuses were all rising, evenly and quickly.

 The _Prospect_'s bow fell downwards ahead of them.
 Percy and Hemi grabbed the hanging leather straps and counter-angled themselves against the incline.
 The boat was going down fast enough that they could feel their stomachs rise against the descent.